craigmiller160/spring-web-utils/README.md

 ### Request Logging

 The `RequestLogger` will log all requests and responses to the API.
-These will all be logged at the `DEBUG` logging level.

 To add the logger, it must be configured in the consuming project: